-In favour as proposed Total 5 Officer comments where relevant 3 in favour with no further comment In support if parking permits issued as no parking within The resident has no off-roading parking and would be my property eligible for permits in accordance with the City's policy.
+In favour as proposed Total 5 Officer comments where relevant 3 in favour with no further comment In support if parking permits issued as no parking within my property The resident has no off-roading parking and would be eligible for permits in accordance with the City's policy.
 Can parking be restricted to one side of the street only?
-If parking were restricted to one side of the street only If not and 2P is introduced are residents eligible for there would be an overall reduction in available parking permits? spaces further exacerbating the situation.
+If not and 2P is introduced are residents eligible for parking permits?
+If parking were restricted to one side of the street only there would be an overall reduction in available spaces further exacerbating the situation.

-In favour of Restrictions if ' At All Times' or Resident Only ' (including petitioners) Total 36 Officer comments where relevant 5 in favour of restrictions 'At All Times' and/or where cars are allowed to park with resident permits.
-Restrictions such as 'at all times' and 'residents only' are generally only imposed in Town Centres and precincts with significant commercial and/or entertainment activity 2 to please make restrictions 'At All Times' and include Austin Lane As above 29 signatories to the petition '24hr Permit Parking At The Top End Of Galway Street Closest To Loftus Street End Leederville'
+In favour of Restrictions if ' At All Times ' or Resident Only ' (including petitioners) Total 36 Officer comments where relevant 5 in favour of restrictions 'At All Times' and/or where cars are allowed to park with resident permits.
+Restrictions such as 'at all times' and 'residents only' are generally only imposed in Town Centres and precincts with significant commercial and/or entertainment activity 2 to please make restrictions 'At All Times' and include Austin Lane As above 29 signatories to the petition '24hr Permit Parking At The Top End Of Galway Street Closest To Loftus Street End Leederville' As Above

-Against Officer comments where relevant

-Total 2

-1 against with no further comment

-Concerned that residential parking permits for residents The suggestion being that a future Council may over

-of new Loftus St development/s will be granted permits turn the current Policy of not approving permits for

-in the future. multi-unit developments.
+Against Total 2 Officer comments where relevant 1 against with no further comment Concerned that residential parking permits for residents The suggestion being that a future Council may over of new Loftus St development/s will be granted permits turn the current of not approving permits for multi-unit in the future. developments.

-Neither for nor against Officer comments where relevant Total 2 Concerns that parking permits are being used to 'garage' cars whilst residents are away/FIFO The concern being that the on-road parking is being used as long term parking.
+Neither for nor against Total 2 Officer comments where relevant Concerns that parking permits are being used to 'garage' cars whilst residents are away/FIFO The concern being that the on-road parking is being used as long term parking.
 However it is an offence under the City's Local Law to leave a vehicle in the same location, irrespective of the restrictions, or lack thereof, for extended periods and the resident is within their rights to notify the Rangers.